kubernetes-retired/cluster-registry/README.md

 pass the flag `--incompatible_comprehension_variables_do_not_leak=false` to bazel 0.6.0 invocations.

-You will need the [Mercurial](https://www.mercurial-scm.org/) `hg` CLI command installed in order to have Bazel install some of the dependencies.

 Before doing any development work, you must (in order, from the repository root directory, after cloning):